rustdesk/doc.rustdesk.com/content/self-host/pro/_index.en.md

 ### Simple Install

-To make life easy, we have developed scripts which take care of everything (install/upgrade/convert from opensource) [Simple Install Script](https://rustdesk.com/docs/en/self-host/pro/installscript/)
+To make life easy, we have developed scripts which take care of everything (install/upgrade/convert from open source) [Simple Install Script](https://rustdesk.com/docs/en/self-host/pro/installscript/).

 {{% notice note %}}
 Don't forget to get your license from [https://rustdesk.com/pricing.html](https://rustdesk.com/pricing.html), check [license](/docs/en/self-host/pro/license) page for more details.
 {{% /notice %}}

 ### Manual Installation

 Almost as the same as [the open source version](/docs/en/self-host/install/), but you do not need to run hbbs/hbbr with any arguments, all can be set later in web console.

 - `-k _` is set by default